Surfing Fuerteventura – One week at Europe’s North Shore

 rocky point fuerteventura ©thefreesurfer.com

-As I told you in my last winter get-away, Morocco or Senegal could be a good option, but last Christmas, I decided to find out about surfing Fuerteventura.
+As discussed in my last winter get-away, Morocco or Senegal could be a good option, but last Christmas, I decided to find out about surfing Fuerteventura.

 surfing fuerteventura el paredon ©thefreesurfer.com